Mujeeb-Akbar/1st/README.md

 # 1st
-This is my first repository in GitHub
+This is my first repository on GitHub
+Authur: Mujeeb Akbar